-Day Six on The Mother Road Route 66
+Day Six on The Mother Road US Route 66

-Route 66 is waiting.
-Up early, the laundry is spinning and the gate of the secret compound is unlocked.
-As I pack up the Mystery Montana, I’m reminded of all the good times I had while living in Flagstaff.
+#Route66 is waiting.
+Your U.S. Route 66 correspondent Buzze A. Long was up early, the laundry is spinning and the gate of the secret compound is unlocked.
+As I pack up the Mystery Montana, I’m reminded of all the good times I had while living in Flagstaff, Arizona.

 Monsoon came a little early this year in Flagstaff.
 Usually coming on July 4, it’s been raining on and off for the past few weeks.The monsoon season in Flagstaff is beautiful.
 The sky is a brilliant blue, as it is this morning.
 About noon, the sky clouds up, a little or a lot, then the rain falls.
 It might fall on you or you may see it 30 miles away, breathing life into the desert.